berkonat/poten/README.md

 # poten

 POTEN is a package for developing interatomic potentials.
-The package is part of Torch7 project and is based on Lua.
+The package uses Torch7 project and is based on Lua.
 As of today, POTEN only supports atom-based Neural Network potentials and pair interactions.

 ## installation